aaron-dv/aaron-dv/README.md

 # Aaron de Vroede ✈️

-**`Software | Data | Aviation`**
+**`Tech | Aviation`**

 <br>

 Hi there & welcome to my GitHub portfolio :)

-I'm an aspiring software developer from Cape Town, South Africa, who is currently in the process of making a career change from the aviation industry as a commercial pilot & am actively looking for a junior role in the world of tech.
+I'm an aspiring developer from Cape Town, South Africa & am currently in the process of making a career change from the aviation industry as a commercial pilot to the world of tech.

 I’ve completed a 9-week data science bootcamp with [Le Wagon](https://github.com/LeWagon), a few courses to polish my Python skills & am now busy with my AWS Cloud Practitioner certification.